theimpossibleastronaut/rmw/README.md

 option.
 If you'd rather require the use of '-f', you can add the line 'force_required' in your configuration file.

-rmw will normally refuse to purge directories if they contain non-writable subdirectories.
+rmw will refuse to purge directories if they contain non-writable subdirectories.
 You can use -f 2 times if you ever see a message that tells you "permission denied; directory still contains files" (e.g. rwm -gff).